Filochet/secbench/doc/tutorials/using_scopes.md

 ### Manual setup using the scope knobs & buttons

-For side-channel experiments, we recommend tuning the scope parameters manually through knobs and buttons, it will save you a ton of time compared to configuring through the Python API.
+For side-channel experiments, we recommend tuning the scope parameters manually through knobs and buttons instead of configuring through the Python API, it will save you a ton of time.
-Once your setup is good, you can save it on the scope.
+Once your setup is done, you can save it on the scope.

 Unless you want to learn how to configure the scope using secbench API, you can skip {ref}`sec:scope-setup` and jump directly to {ref}`sec:scope-trigger`.
 Otherwise,